This post may contain affiliate links. Please see my disclosure policy for more details.

 Pay a visit to Fremantle Prison or the Maritime Museum and Shipwreck Galleries, wander around the harbour, enjoy an alfresco lunch or coffee along Cappucino Strip on South Terrace or lounge around on Bathers Beach.

 If you visit on a Friday, Saturday or Sunday don’t miss the colourful Fremantle Markets on the corner of South Terrace and Henderson Street.
-For more information, read my post on places to visit in Fremantle.
+For more information, read my post on how to spend a day in Fremantle.

 3. Go Dolphin Spotting on the Swan River